tinganho/balanced-storage/README.md

 ### Types of storage

-We only considered a hash map so far.
+We only considered arrays so far.
 Though any type that can grow the heap can be annotated.

 ## Heap Object Graph